Anita Groener: Early Work

 Writers and critics tracked these changes in Groener's work.
 "Repetitive visual patterns and images evoke the repetitive patterns of human communication.
 Rather than diminishing the significance of such routine intercourse, the effect underlines the latent emotional charge of apparently banal exchanges.
 Behind the language of habit, there is a tacit awareness of separation and change, of loss and distance, of time passing."
 Similarly, critic Mark Ewart wrote with respect to Groener's Heartlands show at the Rubicon Gallery, Dublin, "The first thing to hit you about these 28 paintings is, paradoxically, their sparsity."

 A leitmotif in Groener's work has been the psychological.
-Ciarán Benson (now Emeritus Professor of Psychology at University College Dublin), when writing about Crossing, concurred with Groener's visual imagery of road and journey to depict the evolution of the self.
+Ciarán Benson (now Emeritus Professor of Psychology at University College Dublin), when writing about Crossings, concurred with Groener's visual imagery of road and journey to depict the evolution of the self.
 "The lines are paths of experience" – Martí Peran on Groener's work.
 Groener's approach resonates with Freudian or Lacanian theory, with works signalling the danger of losing the individual in the collective or the unknown, but with the same or related works pointing towards disconnect or disintegration at the level of the person.
 Patrick T. Murphy, Director of the RHA, writing about Groener's State at the RHA, puts it thus: "...the universal task of situating the self upon this earth.
 How do we figure ourselves within the societal, the geopolitical, the global?"

-Groener has stated about her development as an artist and her way of working, "I used to wonder what exactly art was for me.
-I've come to the conclusion that it is a physical manifestation of my thinking, of my experience of the world."
+Later Work

+Since 2015, Groener's practice has expanded into sculptural installations that utilise natural and found materials, such as twigs, twine, paper, and cardboard.
+Her solo exhibition "Citizen" at the Butler Gallery, Kilkenny (2016), "addressed one of the most pressing issues of our time–the refugee crisis–and our response to it".

+Confronted by bloody conflicts, forced migrations, and enduring injustices of current history, her work reflects a deepening exploration of the interconnectedness of individual and universal experiences.
+Her solo exhibition, “The Past is a Foreign Country” (2018–2019) was described by critic Aiden Dunne in The Irish Times as "An austere, biting and effective response to the experience of war, forced migration, refugee camps caused by the war in Syria”.

+In Artforum, Gemma Tipton noted that the installation “hinges on an act of symbolic cruelty that drives home its point,” describing twenty suspended birch stems, stripped of branches and reconfigured into fragile networks that “hover uselessly above the floor.”
+The piece, she wrote, “conveys something of the vehemence of feeling bound up in Groener's approach to her subject matter.”